Super Bowl LV will be a generational showdown between Tom Brady and Patrick Mahomes

 Brady had been with the New England Patriots for 20 years before moving on to Tampa.

-"To go out there and get to have a chance to repeat and get to do it against the best, I mean it's something special and I'm excited for the opportunity," he said.
+"To go out there and get to have a chance to repeat and get to do it against the best, I mean it's something special and I'm excited for the opportunity," he after the Chiefs defeated the Buffalo Bills, 38-24.

 Mahomes will be the first quarterback to start multiple Super Bowls by age 25 or younger.
 Not even Brady has those bragging rights.